DanielQolami/dani-chat/README.md

 Chat page, created with vue 3 in vite 5.
 (UI is inspired by telegram web)

 I have made this chat for the company I'm working in.
-But for the purposes of making the code public, I have removed all the "url"s in the project, so that anyone can use the code and/or improve this code.
+But for the purposes of making the code public, I have removed all the unnecessary code in the project, so that anyone can use the code and/or improve this code.

 ### hints:
 the folders and files are structured in a way that you can easily start using.

 the codes inside the "useChat" composable, are written in a way that they can be used in other codebases (like vanilla javascript, react, svelte & ...).

+useChat file contains:
+1) useWebSocket
+2) useDOM
+3) useChatDate
+4) useVoiceRecorder

 with a little bit knowledge of Vue.js, you can change & use the codes inside vue components in your own codebase.

+some styles and components are used from "vuetify" library. if you are using a different UI library, you have to change them. (inside vue components & useDOM composable: VAvatar & VChip & v-icon)

 ### how it works